xKDR/Survey.jl/README.md

 to the [Survey package in R](https://cran.r-project.org/web/packages/survey/index.html) developed by [Professor Thomas Lumley](https://www.stat.auckland.ac.nz/people/tlum005).

+All types of survey design are supported by this package.

-This package currently supports simple random sample, stratified sample, single and multistage cluster sample, the latter using single stage approximation.
-For more details see the [TODO](https://xkdr.github.io/Survey.jl/dev/) section of the documentation.
+> **_NOTE:_**  For multistage sampling a single stage approximation is used.
+For more information see the [TODO](https://xkdr.github.io/Survey.jl/dev/) section of the documentation.

 ## Installation
 ```julia